abogdanova/SwarmGE/README.txt

     Evaluation
     ----------

         # TODO: Talk about fitness functions here.
-The fitness function is set through --problem; i.e. the fitness function must have the same name as the problem at hand.
+The fitness function is set through --fitness_function.
 New problem = new fitness function.
-Fitness functions are set automatically based on the problem name.

         - Multicore evaluation
             Evaluation of a population of individuals can be done in series